robin-na/robin-na.github.io/index.md

 --->

-Before MIT, I received my B.S. in physics and B.A. in knowledge ecology (student-designed major) from Seoul National University.
-After that, I was at Carnegie Mellon University as a research fellow in NLP and cognitive science.
+Before MIT, I was a research fellow at Carnegie Mellon University specializing in NLP and computational cognitive science.
+I received my B.S. in physics and B.A. in knowledge ecology (student-designed major) from Seoul National University.

 My studies have been generously supported by scholarships with the most competitive funding in South Korea: SBS Foundation Scholarship (graduate) and the Presidential Science Scholarship in physics (undergraduate).